Queen Mary academic recognised for influential work on European law and human rights

-The ceremony will take place at Utrecht Dom on 26 March 2019.
+The ceremony will took place at Utrecht Dom last week.

 Professor Douglas-Scott is Anniversary Chair in Law at Queen Mary University of London.
 She works primarily within the fields of Constitutional law, EU public law, human rights, and legal and social theory.
 Professor Douglas-Scott is particularly interested in questions of justice and human rights in Europe and has published widely in these fields, including the monograph Constitutional Law of the European Union.

 Professor Douglas-Scott said: “I am honoured to receive this award in recognition of my work in the field of European law and human rights.
 These are areas that I am passionate about and I am excited that I am able to continue to explore these topics through my research in the future especially in this era of Brexit.”

 Professor Douglas-Scott is also the recipient of a Major Leverhulme Fellowship for 2018-2021.
 She was one of only two law academics to receive this prestigious award.

 Brexit and British constitutional unsettlement